-The reader of a variety of articles on healthy crops could easily get the impression that the world's largest antioxidant winner is somehow too much of the plants (and fungi!).
-Over the past few months, I've seen this way beautify the pickle (" Lycium Plus is the strongest antioxidant currently on the market. " ), The slant of the slant (" Chaga has the highest ORAC index ever recorded for natural food! " ), Teaspoon (polyphenols!), Garnet fruit (" Pomegranate is the most powerful antioxidant of all fruit. " ), Red wine resveratrol (" According to recent research, ActiVin is the strongest antioxidant. " ) Who wants.
-When I read some index tables of the antioxidant effect, I was surprised that the particular table was "spice" - turmeric, and comparable to about 5 other spices somewhere around the Marshall (I do not remember it anymore, black Pepper was not).
+The reader of a variety of articles about healthy crops could easily get the impression that the world's largest antioxidant winner is somehow too much of the plants (and fungi!).
+Over the last few months, I have seen this way beckoning the pickle (" Lycium Plus is the strongest antioxidant currently on the market. " ), the slant (" Chaga has the highest ORAC index ever recorded for natural food! " ), Tea (Polyphenols!), Grenadier Fruit (" Pomegranate is the most powerful antioxidant of all fruit. " ), red wine resveratrol (" According to the latest research, ActiVin is the strongest antioxidant. " ) who wants.
+When I read some indexes of the antioxidant force index, I was surprised to find that in that particular table there was a "spice" - turmeric - and about 5 other spices around it somewhere in the area around the Marian (I do not remember it , black pepper was not).

 Chinese Squirrel - Typical antioxidant adaptogen